 Elizabeth Doerr has a personal relationship with Scotland.
 And with Edinburgh in particular.
 But she hadn’t visited the fabulous National Museum of Scotland there before.
 Finally ducking in on a recent trip, she was blown away by the incredible Millennium Clock Tower.
 Here she explores the tower’s history, meaning, and symbolism.

 Queensland is a mecca for tourists from around the world.
 The Great Barrier Reef and its islands, the Gold Coast, northern rainforests, endless beaches, and outback all draw millions of visitors each year.
 Queensland also makes wine, and although production is small there are some tasty bottles and luxurious places to stay, including a round of glamping like you’ve never seen.

 Contemplating the ancient pyramid at Mayan archeological site Chichén Itzá in the blazing Yucatán sunlight, Elizabeth Doerr was awestruck by the structure’s complexity.
 Chichén Itzá’s most famous structure was built to be the world’s largest calendar . . . at a time when calendars didn’t even exist!

 Ah, Paris!
-City of Lights, Paname, Babylon on the Seine – no matter how one refers to it, there is nothing remotely like it.
-For the watch collector, it’s a great place to visit as well with boutiques aplenty, some owned and operated by the major brands; high-end mega-stores like Bucherer; and smaller independent retailers like Chronopassion and Dubail.
-Recently, I took a quick weekend trip to Paris and while there I took the opportunity to pack in as much fun as possible.
-Come along with me and join in!
+City of Lights.
+For the watch collector, it’s a great place to visit with boutiques aplenty, some owned and operated by the major brands; high-end mega-stores like Bucherer; and smaller independent retailers like Chronopassion and Dubail.
+Gary took a quick weekend trip to Paris and while there he took the opportunity to pack in as much fun as possible.
+Come along and bienvenue!